 My response to the sneak peek was intrigued.
 "Looks like this stacks two smaller modules?"

 "Correct, two parts come together for a total height of 2 meters with twin woofers, twin mids and a horn tweeter with oval wave guide in the middle."

 By October 3rd, we had this: "The first 3D render shows the 200cm tall performer as our most ambitious complex project to date.
-The smaller model of this series will stand 110cm tall, smaller than the floorstanding Piu.
+The smaller model of this range will stand 110cm tall, smaller than floorstanding Piu.
 The five drivers are the very best we could find for the task.
 More info on those and the filter will come at the show.
-Finish shall be super-gloss black on the cheeks and a finish never before seen applied in the loudspeaker industry for the remaining parts in one of three available colors."
+Finish shall be super-gloss black on the cheeks and a finish never before seen in the loudspeaker industry for the remaining parts in one of three available colors."

 "It's Linga.
 That's Sanskrit for form or symbol."

 Shiva lingams are thus elongated egg-shaped stones often collected from the West-Indian Narmada river.
 Planted inside a disk-shaped platform representing the yoni or female sex organ and womb, Hindus have long worshiped these potent symbols for representing cosmic vitality, Pranic energy and the Divine creative impulse.